shiroyasha/blog-source/source/posts/2017-01-14-interfaces-in-ruby.html.md

 }
 ```

-## Interfaces in Ruby with modules

 Some people argue that interfaces are not important in Ruby, and that I should
 simply embrace the language and rely on duck typing.
 This is however is in
 direct opposition of what Ruby is all about.
 The Ruby community is well known
-for not accepting the status quo, and always embracing new ideas.
+for not accepting the status quo, and not limiting itself by what is available
+in the core of the language.

+## Interfaces in Ruby with modules

 The simplest way to emulate interfaces in Ruby is to declare a module with
 methods that raise a not implemented exception.